lifenautjoe/storely/README.md

 # storely

-While the code works, the library is being developed in one of my projects.
+While the code works, the library is still being developed in one of my projects.

 It will be formally published when the project goes live.